Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Introduction and Overview

-\textbf{Regularization threshold for SoS:} {Under mild assumption}, we establish an explicit bound on the regularization parameter $\sigma$ such that, if $\sigma$ exceeds this threshold, the shifted quartically regularized polynomial $(m_3 - m_*)$ is SoS.
-To the best of our knowledge, this is the first work to establish SoS results for a generally nonconvex quartically-regularized cubic polynomial; thus, building an understanding of how strength of regularization governs convexification, SoS certificates, and global optimality.
+\textbf{(i) SoS exactness under sufficient regularization.} We show that, under mild assumptions, choosing sufficiently large Euclidean quartic regularization in \eqref{m3} guarantees that the shifted polynomial $m_3 - m_*$ is SoS.
+We derive explicit bounds on the regularization parameter $\sigma$ ensuring this property.
+To the best of our knowledge, this is the first SoS exactness result for generally nonconvex quartically regularized cubic polynomials.
+This shows that appropriate regularization can fundamentally alter SoS certifiability and enable exact semidefinite (SDP) representations.

-\textbf{Special polynomial classes with equivalence between global optimality and SoS certificates:} Hilbert’s 17th problem famously established that not all nonnegative polynomials admit an SoS representation \cite{hilbert1888darstellung}.
-Hilbert also identified a few special classes in which nonnegativity and SoS are equivalent, such as \emph{univariate polynomials}, \emph{quadratic polynomials}, and \emph{bivariate quartic polynomials}.
-In this paper, we extend this equivalence to several new variants of multivariate quartically regularized polynomials.
-Specifically, (i) quadratic–quartic polynomials with any number of variables, and (ii) quartic polynomials containing a special cubic term that can be decomposed into a product of a quadratic norm and a linear form.
-These cases constitute a rare subclass of nonconvex polynomials that are SoS-certifiable, establishing the relationship between global optimality conditions and SoS representability.

-\textbf{Discussion of quartic norms:} Lastly, we identify a subtle yet important distinction between different types of regularization norms.
-Several alternative regularization norms and seminorms have been proposed in the literature.
-For instance, Schnabel et al.~\cite{schnabel1991tensor} introduced a quartic seminorm formulation for unconstrained optimization of the form $\frac{1}{4}\sum_{j=1}^k \sigma_j (a_j^T s)^4$, where $\sigma_j > 0$ and $a_j \in \R^n$. \cite{zhu2025global} discusses the separable quartic norm $\|s\|_4^4 = \sum_{i=1}^n s_i^4$.
-We use explicit examples to illustrate that when the regularization term is not the Euclidean quartic norm $\|s\|^4$ but the separable quartic norm $\|s\|_4^4$, even for arbitrarily large $\sigma$, the corresponding nonnegative separable quartic polynomial need not be SoS.
-We provide detailed characterization and examples on the choice of regularization norm that leads to SoS representability.

-The paper is organized as follows. \Cref{sec: background} provides background and definitions on the SoS framework, the Lasserre hierarchy, and related results by Ahmadi, Lasserre, Nesterov, and Parrilo. \Cref{sec: main theory} presents our main theoretical results, including explicit bounds on $\sigma$ under which the quartically regularized cubic polynomial becomes SoS.
-We further discuss how this bound differs between locally convex cases ($H \succ 0$) and locally nonconvex cases. \Cref{sec: Special Classes of SoS Quartically Regularized Polynomial} analyzes several special classes of quartically regularized polynomials, identifying which forms are SoS and which are not, and highlighting the distinctions arising from different regularization norms.
-Section~\ref{sec examples} provides detailed examples and preliminary numerical illustrations illustrating how various regularization norms lead to different NP-hardness behaviors.
-Finally, Section~\ref{sec: conclusion} concludes the paper.